AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

   </tr>
   <tr>
    <td role="rowheader">Calculate Percent Complete based on</td>
    <td> <p>The percent complete of a project or parent task is based on the overall progress of the tasks.
-This information can be calculated based on either the Duration or the Planned Hours of the tasks on a project.</p> <p>If you select Duration, the Duration of each task in a project determines the overall percent complete for the project, and the Duration of each subtask determines the overall percent complete for its parent task.</p> <p>If you select Duration, make sure you specify the Typical hours per work day and Typical work days per week in the Timelines section.
-Workfront uses this information when calculating a task's percent complete based on Duration. </p> <p>If you select Planned Hours, ensure that all tasks on each project have the amount of Planned Hours defined, and that the amount is not zero.</p> </td>
+This information can be calculated based on either the Duration or the Planned Hours of the tasks on a project.</p> <p>If you select [!UICONTROL Duration], the Duration of each task in a project determines the overall percent complete for the project, and the Duration of each subtask determines the overall percent complete for its parent task.</p> <p>If you select [!UICONTROL Duration], make sure you specify the Typical hours per work day and Typical work days per week in the [!UICONTROL Timelines] section. [!DNL Workfront] uses this information when calculating a task's percent complete based on Duration. </p> <p>If you select [!UICONTROL Planned Hours], ensure that all tasks on each project have the amount of Planned Hours defined, and that the amount is not zero.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Automatically set the project's Condition based on the Progress Status</td>
-   <td> <p>This preference allows users to set the Condition of a project manually (On Target, At Risk, In Trouble) or have Workfront set the Condition (Progress Status) automatically based on the project's progression on the timeline.
+   <td> <p>This preference allows users to set the Condition of a project manually (On Target, At Risk, In Trouble) or have [!DNL Workfront] set the Condition (Progress Status) automatically based on the project's progression on the timeline.
 For more information about the Condition of projects, see <a href="../../../manage-work/projects/manage-projects/project-condition-and-condition-type.md" class="MCXref xref" data-mc-variable-override="">Overview of Project Condition and Condition Type</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Create baselines automatically</p> </td>